-We’ve worked in Chattanooga, Tennessee housing projects since 1990.
-Only within the past month have we encountered African refugees.
+We've worked in Chattanooga, Tennessee housing projects since 1990.
+Only recently have we encountered African refugees.
 Refugees from hurricane Katrina, yes, and Hispanics who were roofing buildings, but not Africans.
 A friend led us to Mafata, a fourteen-year-old from Liberia.
-By God’s grace she came to understand that salvation isn’t based upon her goodness, but upon the death of Christ to redeem her life.
+By God's grace she came to understand that salvation isn't based upon her goodness, but upon the death of Christ to redeem her life.

 FIVE STEPS TOWARD CHRISTIAN INTERCULTURAL TEACHING